 Imagine: you receive a warning from your employer.
-That can be quite a shock.
+It can be quite a shock.
 What should you do?
 And how do you ensure it doesn't work against you?
 In this blog, we explain it step by step.

 What exactly is an official warning?